-I am a Senior Analyst at the Australian Strategic Policy Institute’s International Cyber Policy Centre, Research Fellow at China Forum, and independent consultant.
+I am a Senior Analyst at the Australian Strategic Policy Institute’s International Cyber Policy Centre, and independent consultant.
 My work explores the domestic and global implications of the Chinese Communist Party’s “autonomic” approach to state security.
 It offers new ways of thinking about how to understand and respond to China’s pursuit of artificial intelligence and big data-enabled capabilities to augment political and social control.

 I hold a PhD in Politics and International Relations from the University of Nottingham (2017), an MSc in Modern Chinese Studies from the University of Oxford (2011), a BA in International Affairs from Florida State University (2010), and a BA in Chinese Language and Culture from Florida State University (2010).